jayanth-rajakumar/ledmat/docs/index.md

-# ledmat
-Arduino-based project to make a tournament display for speedcubing and speedstacking that is compatible with all major timers.
-Uses MAX7219 driven LED matrices as the display.

 First assemble the hardware according to the schematics.
 A full tutorial will be up shortly.
 Instructions given below are for the software only.